Murder of Kanhaiya Lal: Aftermath

 After the incident, the local markets in the area were shut down and the traders demanded arrest of the accused.
 Protests demanding immediate action were staged in various parts of India.

 Local authorities of Udaipur imposed a 24-hour curfew and blocked internet access across the state of Rajasthan.
 The central government deployed the National Investigation Agency, India's primary counterterrorism unit, to investigate the incident.
 The police said that the perpetrators had attempted to behead Kanhaiya during the attack but had failed.
+Media organizations, such as The Hindu and the BBC, however, reported that Lal had been beheaded.

 On 28 June, the Rajasthan government announced a compensation of ₹50 lakh for the family of Kanhaiya.
 On 6 July, the government announced jobs for Kanhaiya's two sons.

-On 2 June, Bharatiya Janata Party leader Kapil Mishra visited the family of Kanhaiya Lal, where he announced a compensation of ₹1 crore for the family of Kanhaiya.
+On 2 July, Bharatiya Janata Party leader Kapil Mishra visited the family of Kanhaiya Lal, where he announced a compensation of ₹1 crore for the family of Kanhaiya.
 Further, he announced compensation amounting to ₹25 lakh for Ishvar, who was also wounded in the attack, and of ₹5 lakh to a police constable, Sandeep, who had been injured by a violent mob.